-Dr Jesse Blackadder is an international award-winning author of fiction and has been on Byron Writers Festival board from 2011 until her death in June 2020.
+Dr Jesse Blackadder was an international award-winning author of fiction and served on the Byron Writers Festival board from 2011 until her death in June 2020.

 Tirelessly adventurous, Jesse had a generosity of spirit that was unparalleled, a cheeky sense of humour and a great love for the Northern Rivers, her writing community, her family and her partner Andi.
 She was a teacher, mentor, and contributed to the wider literary community in roles such as peer assessor for the Australia Council and Create NSW, and author ambassador for Room to Read.

 Jesse leaves an extraordinary legacy not the least of which is the wonderful StoryBoard program which has inspired so many young people to read and write.
 Jesse’s enthusiasm for creativity and writing drew out the beauty and potential in everyone she met.

 Perhaps Jesse’s greatest legacy is that she gave joy.
 To be in the same room as her was to be uplifted by her warmth and positive energy.

 The Board and team at Byron Writers Festival

 You can read our tribute to Jesse’s life on our website.
 For those that would like to pay tribute to Jesse, we invite you to read her wonderful books (listed below).
 If you would like to support one of the organisations close to Jessie’s heart you can make a donation to: